golaminar/dragonslaying/README.md

 ## Other

 During the workshop, you will sometimes be asked to run other `make` commands.
 These commands will modify the file `spec/story_specs.rb`. _You should never edit this file manually_.
 When you have run these commands, please include the modified version of the file in your next commit.

+## Preparing for the workshop (Laminar use only)

+To reset this repository for a new workshop run, `git reset --hard` to the tag `beginning` and force push.